CartoDB/cartoframes/docs/README.md

 - Changelog: CHANGELOG.md
 - Readme: README.rst

-For the QA we recommend to run all the guides and examples to check that everything is working OK.
+For the QA we recommend running all the guides and examples to check that everything is working OK.

 ## The developer center "party" (staging)